Hive Documentation

 - •Full Git Ops (commits, PRs, branches, gitflow, LFS)

-- •Context engine (TF-IDF scoring + RAG)
+- •Context engine (TF-IDF scoring + RAG + vector search)

 - •Cost tracking & budget enforcement